oracle-livelabs/database/ahf/ahf-autoupgrade-upgrade/ahf-autoupgrade-upgrade.md

 Autoupgrade of AHF by non-root users is supported only if the existing installation was done by the same user and the installation type is typical (full).
 For example, if user "X" has installed AHF, then autoupgrade cannot be performed by user "Y".

-### Upgrading AHF on Local File System, ACFS, and NFS
-You can upgrade AHF on the local file system, Oracle Advanced Cluster File System (Oracle ACFS), and Network File System (NFS).

 >**Note**
-* The scope of this workshop is limited to upgrading AHF on the local file system because enabling ACFS and configuring the NFS path location is not possible in this environment.
+* The scope of this workshop is limited to upgrading AHF on the local file system.
 * If the upgrade output is not displayed, wait for 3-5 minutes and then check the **/opt/oracle.ahf/data/*hostname*/diag/ahf/ahf\_install\_*date*>.log** file.

-## Task 1: Uninstall an Older Version of AHF and Install AHF 21.4.3
+## Task 1: Uninstall the current AHF installation and install AHF 21.4.3

-1. To check if AHF is already installed:
+1. Check if AHF is already installed:

 	```
 	<copy>